MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hide-app-tiles-on-app-launcher.md

 ![Office 365 start page with SharePoint selected](media/4ff2c093-2b26-4d28-a65b-4d02e66818df.png)

 > [!NOTE]
 > Hiding these services doesn't remove them for users.
-If users have saved the address of the service, they will still be able to access it. > If users click a tile for a service they don't have, they will see an Access Denied message.
+If users have saved the address of the service, they will still be able to access it. <br> If users click a tile for a service they don't have, they will see an Access Denied message.

 ## To hide app tiles
 <a name="__top"> </a>